 And on a sunny weekend in March 2017, all the electricity generated locally by solar panels on rooftops and in fields meant that the demand for power experienced by the National Grid was lower in the afternoon than it was at night for the first time ever.

 On that Saturday, the sunshine meant that solar power produced six times more electricity than the country’s coal-fired power stations.
 And just a few weeks later, British power generation saw its first coal-free day since the 1880s, thanks in part to the growth in renewables.

-And it’s clear that all these tumbling records don’t just amount to a blip - they’re the sign of an irresistible and continuing shift in our energy system; from one that relied on centralised fossil fuel run power stations, to one powered by thousands of local renewable generators.
+What's more, it’s clear that all these tumbling records don’t just amount to a blip - they’re the sign of an irresistible and continuing shift in our energy system; from one that relied on centralised fossil fuel run power stations, to one powered by thousands of local renewable generators.

 Renewables now provide around a quarter of the UK’s electricity, up from just 4% in 2005.